 As you enter the final lecture, you're ready to get a glimpse at the powerful reaches of the InDesign feature set.
 You'll learn how to add interactivity to your page layouts, both for a PDF and for the iPad-specific folio format.
 From movies to hyperlinks, you'll see how InDesign makes incorporating user-friendly interaction a smooth process.

-- Properly set up and structure documents, including importing and placing text, working with the Story Editor, and using frames for the placement of images and graphics.
+- Efficiently set up and structure documents, including importing and placing text, working with the Story Editor, and using frames for the placement of images and graphics.

 - Format text using character and paragraph styles, and build color themes, including gradients.

-- Create a brochure with a two-fold configuration that incorporates properly formatted text and graphics.
+- Design a brochure with a two-fold configuration that incorporates properly formatted text and graphics.

 - Use swatches and styles to streamline a workflow and prepare documents for collaboration.